pakaorad/di-diy/README.md

 Make coding easier by having your classes define their own dependencies and make development and testing easier by having a central place where you can change service implementations.

+# Release

+Currently usable from npm as package [di-diy](https://www.npmjs.com/package/di-diy), but not ready for production use.

 # How to use

 Add the `@Injectable` decorator to any class that you want to be a node in the dependency graph.
 Add `@Inject` to every class field that you want to have a dependency injected into.